 Do you own your house?
 This is the best way to learn real estate basics.
 You need to live somewhere, and building equity in your home will serve you as you begin to build your portfolio.
 By purchasing the home you live in, you can take advantage of a low down payment using an FHA loan.
 Better yet, if you can save the 20% required for a conventional loan, that will help you save money in the long run.
 In a couple years, you will have the option to rent the house out, collecting rent, while still building equity.

 In addition to saving up for a downpayment, there are many additional expenses a new homeowner will face.
-Unless you are purchasing from a direct seller such as Modern Real Estate LLC, you will likely be dealing with closing costs and commissions right from the get-go.
+Unless you are purchasing from a direct seller such as Modern Property Solutions, you will likely be dealing with closing costs and commissions right from the get-go.
 There will be things you want to fix and repair in addition to miscellaneous costs such as utility deposits and HOA fees.
 You might find yourself with more expenses than you planned for.
 By saving up ahead of time, you won’t have to stress yourself out when buying a home in Philadelphia.

 Network Like Crazy